sanskar-mk2/sanskar-mk2/README.md

-- 👋 Hi, I’m @sanskar-mk2
+- 👋 Hi, I’m Sanskar Tiwari
-- 👀 I’m interested in computer graphics
+- 👀 I’m interested in computers, data and graphics
-- 🌱 I’m currently learning frontend and flask
+- 🌱 I’m currently learning react and flask
 - 💞️ I’m looking to collaborate on any of my repos
+- 🔥 I'm motivated and I learn things fast.
 - 📫 How to reach me: sanskar.mk@gmail.com

 <!---